-Meghan Markle’s Baby Shower Criticized By Queen Elizabeth’s Former Spokesman Reports ‘Us Weekly’
+Meghan Markle’s Baby Shower Criticized By Queen Elizabeth’s Former Spokesman, Reports ‘Us Weekly’

-A former spokesman for Queen Elizabeth criticized Meghan Markle’s luxe New York City baby shower reported Us Weekly, who revealed that the event was “over the top.”
+A former spokesman for Queen Elizabeth criticized Meghan Markle’s luxe New York City baby shower, reported Us Weekly, who revealed that the event was “over the top.”

-Queen Elizabeth‘s former press spokesman, Dickie Arbiter commented that the event would have never been held in England as the British do not host events such as baby showers, believing them to be “an American thing.”
+Queen Elizabeth‘s former press spokesman Dickie Arbiter commented that the event would have never been held in England as the British do not host events such as baby showers, believing them to be “an American thing.”
 It is rumored that despite this declaration, Markle will be having another shower in the U.K. hosted by sister-in-law Kate Middleton for her family and friends, but that has not been confirmed as yet.

-The Cut reported that Markle will indeed have a U.K. baby shower, revealing that a select group of friends that will include Victoria Beckham and her mother, Victoria Ragland, will fete the mother-to-be at Buckingham Palace.
+The Cut reported that Markle will indeed have a U.K. baby shower, revealing that a select group of friends, including Victoria Beckham and her mother Doria Ragland, will fete the mother-to-be at Buckingham Palace.
 Ragland did not attend the New York City soiree.

 Said Arbiter to Us Weekly, “Baby showers, it’s very much an American thing.
 We don’t do it here in the U.K. It was a bit over the top in terms of expense and the way she got there.”

-Markle’s luxe baby shower, held over one weekend in February in New York City, was attended by some of her closest American friends, including celebrities such as Serena Williams (who picked up the tab), Amal Clooney, Jessica Mulrooney, Abigail Spencer and Gayle King to name a few.
+Markle’s luxe baby shower, held over one weekend in February in New York City, was attended by some of her closest American friends, including celebrities such as Serena Williams (who reportedly picked up the tab), Amal Clooney, Jessica Mulrooney, Abigail Spencer, and Gayle King to name a few.

 View this post on Instagram